hdnye/cs-module-project-algorithms/sliding_window_max/README.md

 There is also a larger test file that you can test your code against by running `python test_sliding_window_max_large_input.py`.

 > Note: The text files in the `data/` directory are used by the large input tests.

+# Understand
+# -- Find the highest value elements in a moving range of values
+# -- Uses a single value as base reference for min value
+# -- Will return the max value for each window inspected
+# -- Return all max values from each window

+# Plan
+# -- Recursive or Iterative?
+#   -- Since we're not looping over the information until we get to zero but
+#   -- rather taking a snapshot of sections as we move through the array
+#   -- in a linear search, don't need for a loop
+# -- Save max values in new list: max_nums = []
+# -- Break arr into chunks
+#   -- k = [1], left_k = nums + 1, right_k = nums - 1
+# -- Find max value in each chunk & add to solution arr
+#   -- for i in (x, y, z): k <= i max_nums.append(i)
+# -- Iterate through each chunk of data & pick out the max value